raganwald/raganwald.github.com/_posts/2019-02-09-recursive-regular-expressions-nondeterminism.md

 It's quite obvious that if there are a finite number of strings in a language, there must be a finite state machine that recognizes that language.
 But what if there are an _infinite_ number of valid strings in the language?[^exercise]

+[^exercise]: To demonstrate that "If there are a finite number of strings in a language, there must be a finite state machine that recognizes that language," take any syntax for defining a finite state machine, such as a table.
+With a little thought, one can imagine an algorithm that takes as its input a finite list of acceptable strings, and generates the appropriate table.

 For some languages that have an infinite number of strings, we can still construct a finite state machine to recognize them.
 We've been talking about strings with balanced parentheses.
-What about a language where any number of parenthes—including zero—is acceptable?
+What about a language where any number of parentheses—including zero—is acceptable?

 The finite state machine for this language is very compact: